Blue Velvet (film): Legacy

 Blue Velvet frequently appears in critical assessments of all-time great films, is ranked as one of the greatest films of the 1980s, one of the best examples of American surrealism and one of the finest examples of David Lynch's work.
-In a poll of 54 American critics ranking the "most outstanding films of the decade", Blue Velvet was placed fourth, behind Raging Bull (1980), E.T. the Extra-Terrestrial (1982) and the German film Wings of Desire (1987).
+In a poll of 54 American critics ranking the "most outstanding films of the decade", Blue Velvet was placed fourth, behind Raging Bull (1980), E.T. the Extra-Terrestrial (1982), and Wings of Desire (1987).
 An Entertainment Weekly book special released in 1999 ranked Blue Velvet 37th of the greatest films of all time.
 The film was ranked by The Guardian in its list of the 100 Greatest Films.
 Film Four ranked it on their list of 100 Greatest Films.
 In a 2007 poll of the online film community held by Variety, Blue Velvet came in at the 95th-greatest film of all time.
 Total Film ranked Blue Velvet as one of the all-time best films in both a critics' list and a public poll, in 2006 and 2007, respectively.
 In December 2002, a UK film critics' poll in Sight & Sound ranked the film fifth on their list of the 10 Best Films of the Last 25 Years.
 In a special Entertainment Weekly issue, 100 new film classics were chosen from 1983 to 2008: Blue Velvet was ranked at fourth.

 In addition to Blue Velvets various "all-time greatest films" rankings, the American Film Institute has awarded the film three honors in its lists: 96th on 100 Years ...
 100 Thrills in 2001, selecting cinema's most thrilling moments and ranked Frank Booth 36th of the 50 greatest villains in 100 Years ...
 100 Heroes and Villains in 2003.
 In June 2008, the AFI revealed its "ten Top Ten"—the best ten films in ten "classic" American film genres—after polling over 1,500 people from the creative community.
 Blue Velvet was acknowledged as the eighth best film in the mystery genre.
 Premiere magazine listed Frank Booth, played by Dennis Hopper, as the 54th on its list of 'The 100 Greatest Movie Characters of All Time', calling him one of "the most monstrously funny creations in cinema history".
 The film was ranked 84th on Bravo Television's four-hour program 100 Scariest Movie Moments (2004).
 It is frequently sampled musically and an array of bands and solo artists have taken their names and inspiration from the film.
 In August 2012, Sight & Sound unveiled their latest list of the 250 greatest films of all time, with Blue Velvet ranking at 69th.